Proprietary Reverse Mortgage · California

 If you're 62+ and want the standard FHA route, start here: HECM reverse mortgage guide →

-If your goal is buying a new home using a reverse, review: HECM for Purchase →
+If your goal is buying a new home using a reverse structure, review: HECM for Purchase →

-Age, property type, and goals determine whether HomeSafe is even the right lane.
+Age, property type, home value, and goals determine whether HomeSafe is even the right lane — or whether HECM, a HELOC, or another equity strategy fits better.

-We compare outcomes: cash flow, flexibility, long-term plan, and what you want to protect.
+We compare outcomes side by side: cash flow, flexibility, long-term plan, what you want to protect, and what the structure costs over time.

-If it fits, we map a simple path with clear expectations and no chaos.
+If it fits, we map a simple path with clear expectations and no surprises.
+If it doesn't, we tell you that too.

 Educational only.
 All loans subject to approval.
 Not legal or tax advice.